 The Importance of Alternate Day Nappy Washing

-Many years ago with our first baby Mr Nappy Lady left a pooey nappy in a wet bag after a visit to the In Laws.
+Many years ago with our first baby, Mr Nappy Lady left a pooey nappy in a wet bag after a visit to the grandparents.
 Unfortunately this nappy bag was left for 5 days.
 When it was discovered and the pooey nappy was opened, the top couple of layers of fabric had been eaten away leaving a hole exactly where the little poo nugget was!
 The nappy was a Kushies Flannelette cotton nappy but this can happen with any natural fabric.